 The story is very character driven, with many of the main themes and plot points deriving from character interactions.
 As such, I guess you could say it's not really "deep," so much so as it is thought provoking.
 IMO something "deep" would be a series like NGE which is packed with layers of symbolism, but i digress.

 In the end, this is really just a manga about coming to terms with who you are, and recognizing your worth.
 By doing so, we can all live more fulfilling lives and "free" from societal standards and subconscious restrictions.
+It believes heavily in moral introspection, where the bottom line is determining what is important to you, what's with living for, and to what lengths will you go to pursue worth.

 (READ THIS PLEASE IF YOU'RE GOING TO READ)